KungPhoo/ba67-basic/readme.md

 If a string is given, the system's command is executed.
 The string must be quoted.
 Otherwise we could not use variables in the command string.
-If a number is given, the command prints an error message.

 It's required to have the command in quotes, so you can use variables.

+If a number is given, the assembler code at that memory address is executed.
+See Annex H for details.

 ### THEN
 **Usage:** `IF condition THEN expression|line`